-We’re going over the Invisalign basics to find out — is Invisalign worth it for your orthodontic needs?
+Breaking down the basics to find out — is Invisalign worth it for your ideal smile?

 For a lot of adults and teens the idea of getting braces is less than appealing.
 Many dislike that metal braces are highly visible and you have to have them tightened every few weeks.
-Luckily, in the last few decades, Invisalign has grown in popularity among adults and teens.
-However, there are still many people who aren’t sure whether Invisalign is the right choice to straighten their teeth.
+Luckily, in the last few decades, clear aligners have grown in popularity among adults and teens.
+However, there are still many people who aren’t sure whether Invisalign is worth it to straighten their teeth.

 Today, we’ll be examining several different factors to help you decide — is Invisalign worth it?
 We’re going to be covering key factors such as cost, looks, efficacy and the duration of clear aligners compared to braces.
 Let’s get into it!

 In general, Invisalign tends to be slightly more expensive than traditional metal braces

 Only your orthodontist can give you an accurate estimate for braces or Invisalign.